rsksmart/devportal/src/pages/components.md

 2. For general information about the design and architecture, how to perform a peg-in transaction using Ledger and Trezor, Frequently asked questions and advanced operations you can perform on the 2 way peg app, please refer to the [2 way peg app user guide](/resources/user-guides/two-way-peg-app/).
 3. Get information on the signatories and attestion in the [Powpeg HSM Firmware Attestation](/concepts/powpeg/hsm-firmware-attestation) section.

+### Blockquote

+> If you're new to Web3 and Smart Contract Development, begin by exploring the [Rootstock network](/developers/blockchain-essentials/overview/).
+Then progress step by step to the quick start Guide with Hardhat for a comprehensive understanding of the network and getting started with writing, testing, and deploying smart contracts on Rootstock.

 ## Video